 You can see from Montmartre to the Eiffel Tower and you are super close to the Palais Garnier, the most beautiful building in Paris.
 You can also get up and close and personal with the signature gilded domes that are the hallmark of Le Printemps.
 The best part of all of this is that it’s completely free.
 I would highly recommend coming here for a light lunch or an early evening glass of wine – but that’s totally up to you.

 Rue Mouffetard – Latin Quarter

-As you near Place de la Contrescarpe, there are lots of pretty solid restaurants that stay in line with the down to earth neighborhood vibe and offer good meals and good prices.
-Over at Place de la Contrescarpe, grab a chair in a sunny terrasse and get your caffeine levels up before heading to explore the rest of the Latin Quarter.
+As you near Place de la Contrescarpe, there are lots of pretty solid restaurants that stay in line with the down-to-earth neighborhood vibe and offer good meals and good prices.
+Over at Place de la Contrescarpe, grab a chair on a sunny terrasse, and get your caffeine levels up before heading to explore the rest of the Latin Quarter.